top of page

 I grew up in a small village in England.
 My childhood was filled with school uniforms, routines, and quietly trying to do everything “right.”
 I followed the expected path, school, university, corporate career, but deep down, I always felt like something was missing.
 Like life just felt harder than it should, and I couldn’t understand why.

 I started my professional life in financial leasing.
 It wasn’t planned, I really didn't like it.
 I fell into it, the way I fell into so many things.
 ADHD impulsivity quietly steering the way.
-I’d say yes in the moment, leap without looking, and end up stuck in choices that didn’t feel right.
-I didn’t understand why I couldn’t pause, reflect, or trust my instincts.
+Work place burnout and masking seemed to take over my life.

 For years, I blamed myself for not coping better.
 I carried the weight of decision fatigue, emotional overwhelm, and a constant sense of failure.
 I thought I was too sensitive, too scattered, too inconsistent.
 But then, at age 52, came the answer I never expected: I have ADHD, and just like that, the lens shifted.